-3 Ways to Integrate LinkedIn with HubSpot
+3 Ways to Connect LinkedIn to HubSpot

 If you’re a user of HubSpot’s Marketing tools, you have the ability to integrate aspects of your LinkedIn marketing program into HubSpot for realtime campaign tracking, CRM syncing, and faster publishing.
 With the powers of these two platforms combined, you can use HubSpot’s marketing and sales tools to build and track your online presence while using the professional social networking site LinkedIn to help to spread the word to a relevant, professional audience.